dimitri/pgcopydb/README.md

   pgcopydb stream
-    setup      Setup source and target systems for logical decoding cleanup    cleanup source and target systems for logical decoding prefetch   Stream JSON changes from the source database and transform them to SQL catchup    Apply prefetched changes from SQL files to the target database replay     Replay changes from the source to the target database, live
+    setup      Setup source and target systems for logical decoding cleanup    Cleanup source and target systems for logical decoding prefetch   Stream JSON changes from the source database and transform them to SQL catchup    Apply prefetched changes from SQL files to the target database replay     Replay changes from the source to the target database, live